gnosis/ido-contracts/security-considerations.md

 Assuming the initial auction price is used [11], then it means that the auction has been settled at the price determined in case [16].
-Then, the auctioneer can not withdraw more than currentBidSum biddingToken:
+Then, the auctioneer cannot withdraw more than `currentBidSum` bidding token:

 ```bin
 [16]: volumeClearingPriceOrder = currentBidSum * fullAuctionedAmount / minAuctionedBuyAmount